sealad886/deep_search_persist/README.md

 * **Python Environment:** Verify all dependencies from `requirements-persist.txt` (and `simple-webui/requirements.txt` for UI) are installed.
 Consider using a virtual environment.
 * **API Server Not Running:** The Web UI needs the `deep-search-persist` API server to be running in the background.
 Start the API server first before launching the UI.
 * **Session Resumption Fails:** Check if the session ID is correct and the corresponding session file exists in `simple-webui/logs/sessions/`.
 Ensure file permissions allow the application to read the file.
-* **Ollama Issues:** If using local models via Ollama, ensure the Ollama service is running and the specified models in `research.toml` are pulled and available.
+* **Ollama Issues:** If using local models via Ollama, ensure the Ollama service is running **on your host machine** (not in Docker) and the specified models in `research.toml` are pulled and available.
+Use the System Status tab in the Web UI to check Ollama connectivity.
 * **Rate Limits:** If using online APIs (like OpenRouter or Jina), you might encounter rate limits.
 Configure `request_per_minute` and `fallback_model` in `research.toml` if needed, or consider using local alternatives.
 * **SearXNG Issues:** If using a self-hosted SearXNG instance, ensure it is running and accessible from where the `deep-search-persist` API is running.
 Verify the `searxng_url` in `research.toml`.